HTLC explained

 The XvP create API accepts either a raw secret or a precomputed hashlock for cross-chain flows.
 The hashlock must be a `0x`-prefixed 32-byte hex string.
 Local-only settlements do not require a hashlock.

 `autoExecute` defaults to `false` in the API schema.
-When auto-execute is disabled, revealing the secret makes the settlement ready for execution, but execution is a separate action.
+With auto-execute off, revealing the secret makes the settlement ready for execution, but a caller must trigger execution separately.

 ## Failure modes [#failure-modes]